graham-mcleod/GRDA-N3-encephaloapthy-model/README.md

 ## What changed from Fink et al.

 The underlying receptor and channel mechanisms are unchanged.
-GABA-A and GABA-B already existed.
-This extension exposes selected synaptic, intrinsic, and GABA-A timing parameters while preserving the original defaults.
+Synaptic, intrinsic, and GABA-A timing parameters were modified (preserving original defaults).
+GABA-A and GABA-B receptor mechanisms existed but scaled multiple pathway strengths shared a single multiplier; these were separated.

 | File | Change |
 |---|---|